Percy and his Mother:

 Still; appearances can be deceiving.

-However, I now suspect that it was all intended to be very much as it appears.
+However, by this time I gather that it was all intended to be very much as it appears.
 Percy chose the promise of professional advancement over his family’s prejudices.
 And this in itself does not make him an enemy.
 The Ministry itself is not the enemy.
 It was just not equipped to solve the problem of Lord Voldemort.

 It is going to be stuck with the job of trying to put wizarding Britain back together again once somebody else does, however.
 And when that day comes, the Percys of the world will be invaluable.